 Many employers know and use an 'employee referral program,' often shorted to ERP.
 Employees can refer someone they know to the company.
 If the hire is successful, the employee gets a bonus, such as paid vacation or cash reward.
 ERP’s in this sense are strictly in-house, and operate only within the company.
 But there’s another, more versatile kind of ‘ERP’ – the External Referral Program.

 Even a 10 person team can have a 10,000 person network.
 That’s 10,000 candidates.
 Visualize your referral network as radar, pinging candidates that are great for your team.
-If you stay in-house with your ERP, you limit the range of that radar to a small circle of people.
+If you stay in-house with your referral program, you limit the range of that radar to a small circle of people.
 Opening up your referral program to the community surrounding your company can literally 10x your candidate pool and skyrocket your referrals.
 Don't forget external referrals are great for diversity too.

 Toast offers $10k for a successful engineer referral.
 They also offer $500 for business partner referrals that work with them for 30+ days.

-The information technology company announced a NERP open to anyone and everyone, that pays up to $3,000.
-YotpoInsights and marketing tech company Yotpo built their own external referrals page called the February Fifteen.
+In 2015, information technology company announced a NERP open to anyone and everyone, that pays up to $3,000.

 Segment made referrals a core part of their strategy to grow their team.
 They display a creative visualization of their referrals – a stylized, branded Referral Tree – on the walls of their office.

 Appneta’s referral program offers $1,000 to $5,000, depending on the role, for a successful referral from anyone.

 OPower (before they were acquired by Oracle) had a simple and robust external referral program: “you will receive $1,000 after your referral completes 90 consecutive days of employment.”